24/7 referral, consult, admission and transport assistance.

 The graduate medical education (GME) department at Children’s Minnesota oversees educational and clinical training for medical and physician assistant learners, residents and fellows, some allied health and APP learners in all departments of Children’s – Minneapolis and Children’s – St. Paul as well as ambulatory sites

 To host a trainee, a contractual agreement must be in place between the trainee’s educational institution and Children’s Minnesota.
 This is arranged only through the GME office.
 Contact us at [email protected] for more information.

 Nursing and Allied Health overview

-The Center for Professional Development and Practice at Children’s Minnesota provides educational and clinical training to allied, pre-licensure nursing and interprofessional graduate students.
+The Center for Professional Development and Practice at Children’s Minnesota provides educational and clinical training to pre-licensure nursing, some allied health, and CNS learners.